Who saves the most time and money with lean PAM software?

 Regardless of the authentication method clients use to authenticate to the PrivX bastion or the bastion uses to authenticate to the target host, the client host never acquires credentials to directly access the target host.

-For any other machine-to-machine use cases, PrivX provides a Vault that can store access credentials.
+For any other machine-to-machine use cases, PrivX provides a Secrets Vault that can store access credentials.
 The Vault is accessible through a REST API and PrivX provides a command line interface (CLI) client, as well as Golang and Python SDKs (software development kit), for storing and retrieving these secrets.

 PrivX Secrets Vault for secrets management